danmaclean/tidyversebook/docs/dplyr-verbs.md

 3. What time of day should you fly to avoid delays as much as possible?

 4. For each destination compute the total minutes of delay?

-5. Look at each destination.
-Can you find flights that are suspicously fast?
-I.E flights that might have a data entry error.

-6. Find all destinations that have at least two carriers.
+5. Find all destinations that have at least two carriers.

 (These exercises are taken from pg 75 of [R for Data Science](http://r4ds.had.co.nz/) - check there for more challenges.)